dnburtonguster/robust-sage/content/projects/project-1.md

 layout: project

 ---
-     My custom jewlery gives everyone what they want, wheather it's earrings, braclets, or necklaces. prices are low, jewlery is great, and my jewlery lasts a long time.
+     My custom jewelry gives everyone what they want, whether it's earrings, bracelets, or necklaces.
+Prices are low, jewelry is great, and my jewelry lasts a long time.

-I make jewlery for kids and adults.
-The adults may recive volcanic rock, glass and metal.
-Kids may recive plastic beads.
+      I make jewelry for kids and adults.
+The adults may receive volcanic rock, glass, and metal.
+Kids may receive plastic beads.
+Adults may receive their jewelry  in at least 5 days and kids may receive their jewelry in at least 3 days.